cheeweeng/Power-Query-ETL-Workflow-for-Excel/index.md

 Next, lets add a age column by clicking on the Date icon in Add column tab and selecting Age.

 <img width="1090" height="318" alt="Image" src="https://github.com/user-attachments/assets/dd3cf4b3-4406-4c9d-9152-07f2345b6713" />
 A new column called Age will be created but we have to transform the column to the proper data type.
-From the Trasnform tab, click on duration and select Total Years.
+From the Transform tab, click on duration and select Total Years.
 Still highlighting the Age column, change the data type to whole number.

 ### Merging columns